Karst: Aquifers

 Linear alignment of surface features such as straight stream segments and sinkholes develop along fracture traces.
 Locating a well in a fracture trace or intersection of fracture traces increases the likelihood to encounter good water production.
 Voids in karst aquifers can be large enough to cause destructive collapse or subsidence of the ground surface that can initiate a catastrophic release of contaminants.

 Groundwater flow rate in karst aquifers is much more rapid than in porous aquifers.
-For example, in the Barton Springs Edwards aquifer, dye traces measured the karst groundwater flow rates from 0.5 to 7 miles per day (0.8 to 11.3 km/d).
+For example, in the Barton Springs, within the Edwards Aquifer, dye traces measured the karst groundwater flow rates from 0.5 to 7 miles per day (0.8 to 11.3 km/d).
 The rapid groundwater flow rates make karst aquifers much more sensitive to groundwater contamination than porous aquifers.

 Groundwater in karst areas is also just as easily polluted as surface streams, because Karst formations are cavernous and highly permeable, resulting in reduced opportunity for contaminant filtration.

 Well water may also be unsafe as the water may have run unimpeded from a sinkhole in a cattle pasture, bypassing the normal filtering that occurs in a porous aquifer.
 Sinkholes have often been used as farmstead or community trash dumps.
 Overloaded or malfunctioning septic tanks in karst landscapes may dump raw sewage directly into underground channels.

 Geologists are concerned with these negative effects of human activity on karst hydrology which, as of 2007, supplied about 25% of the global demand for drinkable water.